 J.P.
 Morgan, Credit Suisse

 Although there are many resources on CV writing available online, through UCL’s career centre and on-campus CV clinics, a winning resume should be tailored to best represent an applicant’s past achievements.
 A 1-hour CV session is often not enough to create a competitive resume.
-UCLIS mentors will be able highlight mentees unique competencies through required weekly CV editing.
-Completing the Mentorship Programme, your CV will stand out from the 4000 yearly Spring Week applications.
+UCLIS mentors will be able to highlight mentees’ unique competencies through required weekly CV editing.
+By completing the Mentorship Programme, your CV will stand out from the 4000 yearly Spring Week applications.

 Often having gone through multiple interviews before securing one (or more) Spring Internships, our mentors are well trained in this type of verbal communication.
 Closer to interview dates, the mentees will work with their buddies to practice mock behavioural, motivational and competency based interviews.

-The UCL Investment Society has multiple events planned with representative with our global partners throughout the academic year.
+The UCL Investment Society hosts multiple speakers who represent our global partners throughout the academic year.
 Mentees will have reserved access to all of our events and the opportunity to connect with employers in an intimate setting.